rmsk2/moreorless/readme.md

 # Building the software

-You will need `64tass`, GNU `make` (4.3 or later) and a Python3 interpreter in order to build the software.
+You will need `64tass`, GNU `make` and a Python3 interpreter in order to build the software.
 Configure the port in the `makefile` in order to use the target `upload` which, after bulding the software, uploads it to your F256 via the USB debug port and executes it.
 Build the target `test` in order to run all test cases (this requires `6502profiler`).
 Run `make clean` to clean all temporary files from the project directory.
 If you are under Windows you have to set the variable `WIN` to any value when invoking `make`, i.e. for instance `make WIN=1 upload`.

 ## Building `mless.pgz`